Vishnu-Annaluru/mysh/README.md

   arguments, or if the program is not found
 - exit: Stop reading commands and terminate with EXIT_SUCCESS after executing any job involving exit
 - die: Stop reading commands and terminate with EXIT_FAILURE, takes any number of arguments and prints each argument separated by spaces

-FIX

-All three of these commands will simply ignore standard input, but pwd, which, and exit have output that could be sent to a file or piped to another program.

-Also will you print out some error message if a command does not exist